 How To Cool A Horse Down Quickly After Exercise

 It’s normal for a horse to sweat when exercising or on a hot day, but that doesn’t mean you can’t offer him some assistance.
 For example, endurance horses need to cool down quickly, so their heart rates drop to the required 60 BPM within 20 minutes after completing each leg of the ride.
 As a result, endurance riders and their grooms use various methods to cool their horses quickly.

 According to the International Federation for Equestrian Sports (FEI), applying large quantities of cold water to all parts of your horse’s body is one of the best methods for bringing his temperature down quickly.

 You don’t need to focus on the large blood vessels as cooling by evaporation works by cooling the blood in the small blood vessels in the skin, not the large ones in the neck or between the legs.

 At the end of each leg of a ride, you’ll often see grooms frantically dousing horses with water and scraping it off again.
 They do this because they believe that water left on the horse heats up and insulates the horse, increasing his body temperature and countering the cooling effect.

 Dr. David Marlin has disproved this theory by conducting a thermal imaging exercise.
 According to him, scraping is a waste of time and energy.
-He states that you can cool down your horse more quickly by applying more cold water than by scraping.
+He states you can cool down your horse more quickly by applying more cold water than scraping.